cristianoliveira/ifrone/README.md

 # ifrone

+A tiny wrapper around cross-window communication.
+A telefone library for windows 😅.
-A wrapper around page host and iframe communication.
-An iphone for iframes
+This feature is normally used to communications between page host and iframes, thus, the name "ifrone" an iphone for iframes.
+(LOL)

 ## Example